Hawke's Bay police investigate cause of fatal fire in Tamatea

 Hawke's Bay police said they're investigating the cause and circumstances leading up to a residential fire on Ranfurly St where emergency services were called about 11.45pm on February 10.

-Spokespeople for police and fire and emergency services said the fire occurred in a small stand-alone shed out the back of the property.
+Spokespeople for police and fire and emergency services said the fire occurred in a small stand-alone shed at the back of the property.

 A police spokeswoman told Hawke's Bay Today that two males aged 18 and 16 years were in the shed at the time of the fire.